Healthy Homes Assessment Brooklyn

 Brooklyn Moisture Ingress & Drainage

-Rental properties need to be equipped with efficient drainage to remove floodwaters, surface water and ground water.
-This includes an appropriate outfall or runoff.
-Making sure that the water has a proper place to go, and it isn’t allowed to remain beneath structures is a crucial aspect of maintaining your property’s dry.
+Properties that are rented must have efficient drainage to eliminate floodwaters, surface water, and ground water.
+This includes the proper outfall or runoff.
+Making sure that the water has a place to go and that it doesn’t get sucked into structures is a crucial aspect of keeping your property dry.

-Alongside the drainage system that will prevent the ingress of moisture, if your apartment has an enclosed gap between floorboards and the soil, a ground-water barrier must be constructed if it is reasonably practicable to do so.
+Alongside the drainage system that will prevent moisture from entering, if your property has an enclosed space between floorboards and the ground, a ground water barrier must be constructed if it is reasonably practicable to install it.

-A ground moisture barrier is generally made of polythene and is laid on top of the ground, in order to block any moisture that is present in the ground from accumulating into the building.
-It also helps to prevent from causing damage to the flooring insulation.
+A ground moisture barrier is typically a polythene sheet laid over the ground to stop any moisture present in the ground from rising into the home.
+It also helps prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection